-This course will focus on the theoretical basis of literacy

-and approaches to teaching reading across content areas.
+This course will focus on the theoretical basis of literacy and approaches to teaching reading across content areas.
 It will cover methods and techniques for teaching literacy skills in diverse urban school settings with linguistically diverse students.
 The course also explores literacy processes and assessment in secondary school curricula.
-Methods and content are aligned with California State Framework for grades 6-12 with/and diverse student populations.
+Methods and content are focused in diverse student populations and aligned with State Frameworks for grades 6-12.